double0ten/My-Websec-Travel/index.md

 - Serverless-Stacks
 - Session Hijacking

+In one word, I think the most urgent thing I needed to improve is the my basic website attacking and defensing skills like XSS & CSRF.
+This is not only the key knowledge for the class, but also the key stone for my future, because I really want to be a good researcher in the network security field.
+I do a lot of pratice about CTF, and web part is also my weakest part.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for